WASHINGTON-BALTIMORE & ANNAPOLIS TRAIL:

 To start from the Race Track Road parking lot in Bowie [Northeastern End]; Take exit 11 off of Route 50 to Route 197 north.
 At the intersection of Route 450 (Annapolis Rd), turn right and travel 1.8 miles.
 Turn left onto Race Track Rd.
 Follow for about 2.3 miles.
 Just before a bridge turn right down an un-named road past a yellow gate to a parking lot next to the trail.

 The Washington, Baltimore & Annapolis Trail runs along the site of the former WB&A Electric Railroad.
 From 1908 through 1935, this line ran electric commuter trains between Washington, DC and Baltimore.
-Currently, as of 2023, this trail is open in two discontinuous segments with the gap being the Patuxent River.
-The Southern Section is in Prince George’s County and runs from Glen Dale Northeast to the Patuxent River in Bowie, while the Northern Section is in Anne Arundel County and runs from the Patuxent River Northeast to downtown Odenton.
-For information Visit; WBA TRAIL ANNE ARUNDEL COUNTY , FRIENDS of WBA TRAIL & TRAILLINK .
+The Southern Section is in Prince George’s County and runs from Glen Dale Northeast, to the Patuxent River in Bowie, while the Northern Section is in Anne Arundel County and runs from the Patuxent River Northeast, to downtown Odenton.
+For information visit; WBA TRAIL ANNE ARUNDEL COUNTY & FRIENDS of WBA TRAIL .

 Washington, Baltimore & Annapolis Trail; Southern Section:

-Note; The paved Route 450 Trail [I haven't checked out this trail] travels East from Lanham alongside Route 450.
+Note; The paved Route 450 Trail [I haven't checked out this trail] travels East, from Lanham alongside Route 450.
 After 0.4 miles you'll pass by the start of the paved Folly Branch Trail [I haven't checked out that trail].
 After 0.9 miles you'll pass by the start of the Washington, Baltimore & Annapolis Trail.
-The trail continues to Race Track Rd in Bowie and ends after 6.8 miles.
+The trail continues East, to Race Track Rd in Bowie and ends after 6.8 miles.
 Some of the sections are narrow and some have short sidewalk sections.
 Here you can check out the Whitemarsh Park Trail across Rout 450.
-See; WHITEMARSH PARK [I haven't checked out that trail]
+See; WHITEMARSH PARK TRAILS MAP [I haven't checked out these trails]

 Starting from the Route 450 Trail & Washington, Baltimore & Annapolis Trail in Lanham [Southwestern End];

-Note; Right the paved trail follows the old rail bed East another 0.2 miles to an overlook of the Patuxent River.
+Note; Right, the paved trail follows the old rail bed East, another 0.25 miles to an overlook of the Patuxent River.
 The old RR bridge is long gone.

-The paved Washington, Baltimore & Annapolis Trail continues straight (North) off the old rail bed and into the woods.
+The paved Washington, Baltimore & Annapolis Trail continues straight, North, off the old rail bed and into the woods.
 Quickly come alongside a marsh, which has a boardwalk section.
-After about 6.8 miles (a mile or so from the Intersection) the trail will turn right.
+At 6.8 miles the trail turns right, East.

-The paved trail continues another 0.4 miles before turning to hard packed dirt and gravel at 7.2 miles.
+Note; The paved trail continues North, before turning to hard packed dirt and gravel after another 0.4 miles.

 Washington, Baltimore & Annapolis Trail; Northern Section: